 Wardrobe Supervisor: Rosemary Burrows

 For this chilly 00-7th of December, BAMF Style is taking a look at Bond’s post-credits briefing at Faslane Naval Base, designated on HMS Neptune and stationed on Gare Loch as the headquarters of the Royal Navy in Scotland.
 The submarine-focused briefing Bond receives is especially apropos to this setting, which serves as home to the United Kingdom’s submarine-based nuclear deterrent and was adapted to house Polaris missiles ten years prior to the movie.

 Of the 24 Bond films yet produced, The Spy Who Loved Me most prominently features James Bond’s naval service and finds him sporting Royal Navy elements twice: once, as featured in this post, and during the finale when he sports battle dress against Stromberg’s henchmen.

 “Ark Royal, wasn’t it?”
 Admiral Hargreaves recalls, confirming Bond’s naval service aboard the HMS Ark Royal, a name used for several British Royal Navy aircraft carriers but – due to Moore’s age and service – likely referring to the actual Audacious-class carrier that was commissioned in February 1955 and was still in service at the time of The Spy Who Loved Me, not decommissioned until Valentine’s Day 1979.

 What’d He Wear?

 For his briefing aboard HMS Neptune, Bond wears his Blue No. 1C dress uniform.
 As its designation implies, the uniform is constructed from dark navy blue wool.
-This particular uniform was likely tailored for Roger Moore by his tailor at the time, Cyril Castle, who appears to have given it the appropriate traditional English military cut.
+This particular uniform was tailored with the appropriate traditional English military cut.
 The battle dress he wears later was made for the film by Bermans & Nathans, confirmed by a Bonhams auction in March 2007.

 The actual specifications for British Royal Navy uniforms can be found online.
 The Blue No. 1 dress uniform has three different levels: A, B, and C. In this case, Bond wears Blue No. 1C, which is determined by modern guidelines to be worn for: